-Reports student academic proficiency based on the results of state mandated assessments which encompass the administration of criterion-referenced examinations for grades 3-8 in English language arts (ELA) and mathematics; grades 5, 8 and high school science; and a college and career readiness assessment for grade 11.
-Only students that tested at the qualifying school and who met the 30 day enrollment criteria will be included in the proficiency calculation.
-Rates will be determined through a pooled average of all students, regardless of grade, who assessed in the content area at this school.
+This Indicator reports academic proficiency for students enrolled for at least 30 consecutive days.
+Results are based on administration of the state mandated assessments including criterion-referenced English Language Arts (ELA) and Math assessments in grades 3-8; Science assessments in grades 5, 8 and high school; the Nevada Alternative Assessment (NAA); and a college and career readiness assessment for grade 11.
+Rates are determined through a pooled average of all students who assessed in the content area regardless of grade level.